Diminished Value Claim: North Carolina

 N.C.P.I – Civil 106.62 Property Damage (NC jury instructions)

 The plaintiff’s actual property damages are equal to the difference between the fair market value of the property immediately before it was damaged and its fair market value immediately after it was damaged.
-The fair market value of any property is the amount which would be agreed upon as a fair price by an owner who wishes to sell, but is not compelled to do so, and a buyer who wishes to buy, but is not compelled to do so.
+The fair market value of any property is the amount that would be agreed upon as a fair price by an owner who wishes to sell, but is not compelled to do so, and a buyer who wishes to buy, but is not compelled to do so.

 Evidence of [estimates of the cost to repair] (and) [the actual cost of repairing] the damage to the plaintiff’s property may be considered by you in determining the difference in fair market value immediately before and immediately after the damage occurred.

 DeLaney v.
 Henderson-Gilmer Co., 135 S.E.
 791 (N.C.
 1926).
-Evidence of the reasonable value of repairs to a damaged vehicle, and the reasonable market value of the vehicle as repaired, are admissible to show the difference in its value before and after it was injured.
+Evidence of the reasonable value of repairs to a damaged vehicle, and the reasonable market value of the vehicle as repaired, are admissible to show the difference in its value before and after it was injured

-The law in North Carolina is on your side and allows you to recover diminished value when you aren’t at-fault.
+The law in North Carolina is on your side and allows you to recover diminished value when you aren’t at fault.